eoumenwa/Dare.ioProjects/PROJECT 7: Devops Tooling Website Solution.md

     ![image](https://user-images.githubusercontent.com/78841364/114305291-8ebd8b00-9aa5-11eb-8572-61dfaac56ece.png).

-Repeated the same process for webservers 2 and 3
+Repeated the same process for webservers 2 and 3 excluding steps with asterisk *

 Summary
 In this project, I implemented a web solution for a DevOps team using LAMP stack with remote Database and NFS servers.
 I have been able to fully understand the concept of network file sharing and also deploying of website code.